To be successful political candidate you need to fundraise.

 If it’s a breakfast, don’t schedule it on a Monday.
 If it’s a lunch, don’t schedule it on a Friday.
 Tuesdays, Wednesdays, and Thursdays are always your best bet for getting people to a fundraiser.

-You are only going to invite 10 to 15 people to this event.
-You are not going to send out formal invitations.
-You’re not even going to be doing that inviting.
+Since you are only going to invite 10 to 15 people to this event, you’re not going to send out formal invitations.
+You’re not even the person who’s going to be doing that inviting.

 This prominent person supporting you and serving as the host needs to be a person who can and will write at least a $1,000 check for your campaign.